hanseltime/yarn-cfn-resource-template/DEVELOPMENT.md

 If you are switching to yarn plug'n'play, you will be running off of the yarn node packages and typescript build output instead of tightly compiled esbuild output.
 As a necessary part of this, you will want to change the general `yarn build` script to call `yarn ts-build`.

-This will allow any debugging operations to reference the same code when using things like build-for-debug, etc.
+This will allow any debugging operations to reference the same code when using things like sam-build-docker:debug, etc.

 #### If you want to not use Docker for building